helium/denylist/README.md

 3. Check in the generated `manifest.json` and push up to the PR

-4. Reqeust signatures from multisig members in the PR
+4. Request signatures from multisig members in the PR

 5. Once enough signatures gave been provided, verify the manifest using: